 Rigel Pharmaceuticals, Inc. ("Rigel" or the "Company") was incorporated in the state of Delaware on June 14, 1996.
 The Company is engaged in the discovery and development of a broad range of new small molecule drug candidates.
-The Company's results of operations from June 14, 1996 to December 31, 1996 were immaterial.

-The Company matured from its development stage to an operating company in 1998.
-As such, its financial statements are no longer prepared on a development stage basis.
 The Company's current operating plan anticipates that the Company will require additional capital to fund its operations and continue its research and development programs.
-As of September 30, 1999, the Company has funded its operations primarily through the sale of private equity securities, payments from corporate collaborators and capital asset lease financings.
+As of December 31, 1999, the Company has funded its operations primarily through the sale of private equity securities, payments from corporate collaborators and capital asset lease financings.
 The Company plans to seek additional funding through public or private financing arrangements with third parties.
+The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
+Actual results could differ from these estimates.